 B. Submit copy of manufacturer’s product installation manual

-Submit copy of valid product ICC evaluation report to the applicable 2021 building code jurisdiction or as indicated by construction specifications.
+Submit copy of valid product ICC evaluation report to the applicable building code for the jurisdiction of the project site.

 Submit 3rd party agency certification stating that product supplied meets the requirements of ASTM E2634.